 - Exercise a comprehensive assessment of district/contractor practices,

-documentation, and compliance with the established rules and regulations set forth by DOT, DMV, and SED.
+documentation, and compliance with the established rules and regulations set forth by DOT, DMV, SED, and NHTSA.

 - Recommend solutions to non-compliant issues and suggest proven best practices.